Kerbalnut/PowerShell-template/README.md

 This demo module will also be unique in that it won't be just the framework of a module, but also include some functions of varying complexity.
 It will be a "real" module in that sense, where other modules can rely on this module and it's functions.
 Instructions and examples for including module dependencies should also be practiced.

+Since this module is dedicated to learning, it should also serve instructions and helper files for setting up a PowerShell instance on new machines, including Profiles, and development tools.